 Course Content: AQA English Literature B 7716/7717

 Candidates would normally be expected to have successfully completed a GCSE in English Literature at grade 6.
 This course is taught over two years leading to a terminal examination for A2.
-Candidates will not normally be entered for AS external examination and accreditation.

 Year 1 Course Content

 Tragedy (40% of A Level)

 Students study set texts all linked by tragedy and theories around this:

 - ‘Death of a Salesman’ by Arthur Miller

 - ‘Othello’ by William Shakespeare

 At the end of this year we begin to prepare the NEA coursework element by exploring a range of critical theories about literature in the AQA Critical Anthology.
 Students select two texts to read over the summer (one must be a novel and one must be an anthology from a poet), each one linked to a specific critical school.
 Each essay must have a different critical school attached.